kubernetes/kubernetes/docs/getting-started-guides/ubuntu_single_node.md

 Running ubuntu/util.sh would install/copy the scripts for upstart to pick up.
 The script may warn you on some valid problems/conditions

 ```
-$ cd kubernetes/cluster/ubuntu
+$ cd lmktfy/cluster/ubuntu
 $ sudo ./util.sh
 ```

-After this the kubernetes and `etcd` services would be up and running.
+After this the lmktfy and `etcd` services would be up and running.
 You can use `service start/stop/restart/force-reload` on the services.

-Launching and scheduling containers using kubectl can also be used at this point, as explained mentioned in the [examples](https://github.com/GoogleCloudPlatform/kubernetes/tree/master/examples/guestbook)
+Launching and scheduling containers using lmktfyctl can also be used at this point, as explained mentioned in the [examples](https://github.com/GoogleCloudPlatform/lmktfy/tree/master/examples/guestbook)

 ### 3. Customizing the ubuntu launch
-To customize the defaults you will need to tweak `/etc/default/kube*` files and restart the appropriate services.
+To customize the defaults you will need to tweak `/etc/default/lmktfy*` files and restart the appropriate services.
 This is needed if the binaries are copied in a place other than `/opt/bin`.
 A run could look like

 ```
 $ sudo cat /etc/default/etcd